clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb-windows.rst

 ######################################

 Follow these instructions to create a bootable |CLOSIA| USB drive.
-Use an **8GB** or larger USB drive.
+Use an **8GB** or larger USB drive.Download either a live image, ``clear-<version>-live.img.xz`` or an installer image, ``clear-<version>-installer.img.xz``, from our `image`_ download page.

-These instructions assume you have
-:ref:`downloaded an appropriate image<download-usb-image>`.

-Alternative instructions for other operating systems are available:
+Instructions are also available for other operating systems:

 * :ref:`bootable-usb-mac`
 * :ref:`bootable-usb-linux`

 .. include:: ../../guides/maintenance/image-types.rst
-   :start-after: image-types-content:
+   :start-after: for different platforms and environments.
+   :end-before: Table 1 lists the currently available images.

 .. include:: ../../guides/maintenance/download-verify-uncompress-windows.rst
    :Start-after: verify-windows: